The Vile Village: Plot

 The children are given bread and a pitcher of water, as Klaus realizes that it is his thirteenth birthday.
 At Violet's instruction, the children spend the night repeatedly pouring the water down a wooden bench onto the jail cell wall, before reabsorbing it with the spongy bread.
 This slowly dissolves the mortar between the bricks in the wall, until a hole can be made by using the bench as a battering ram.
 They escape, after Hector passes them a fourth couplet through their cell window.
 Meanwhile, Klaus discovers that the first letter of each line in the couplets, read in order, spells "fountain".

 The children work out that the Quagmires must be hidden in the beak of Fowl Fountain.
 Sunny stands on Klaus's shoulders as he stands on Violet's shoulders.
 Violet and Klaus fall and as Sunny is slipping off the fountain, she sinks her teeth into a crow eye that opens the fountain's beak.
 With the Quagmire children, the Baudelaires flee the villagers, who have formed an angry mob.
-As they run, the Quagmires explained that from inside the fountain, they could attach a message to a crow by morning who would take it to Nevermore Tree, where it would fall off.
+As they run, the Quagmires explain that from inside the fountain, they could attach a message to a crow by morning who would take it to Nevermore Tree, where it would fall off.

 When Hector is directly overhead, on the functioning self-sustained hot air mobile home, he sends down the ladder.
 As the home continually rises, the Quagmire children climb, followed by the Baudelaires.
 With a harpoon gun, Luciana aims for the balloons to make the home fall to the ground.
 Once the Quagmires are in the home, she hits the ladder instead, and the Baudelaires have to climb down to the ground to avoid falling to their deaths.
 The Quagmires throw down their commonplace notebooks, but Luciana succeeds in skewering both of them with a harpoon.

 However, Luciana also injures a crow with the harpoon, causing the villagers to turn on her.
 She reveals herself as Esmé Squalor, now Olaf's girlfriend, and escapes with him by motorcycle.
 The villagers leave to take care of the crow and the Baudelaires collect the damaged fragments of the Quagmire's notebooks.
 Sunny takes her first steps unaided as the children leave the town on foot.

 Foreshadowing

 The last picture of The Vile Village shows Klaus in the foreground, trying to pick up the scraps of the Quagmires' commonplace books, and Violet and Sunny in the background, being blown about by the wind, about to walk into the horizon of emptiness.
-A copy of The Daily Punctilio appears in the scene, with an ad for the Last Chance General Store, a clear reference to The Hostile Hospital.
+A copy of The Daily Punctilio appears in the scene, with an ad for the Last Chance General Store, a reference to The Hostile Hospital.